Distinguishing Feature : The soapy feeling of its sap and leaves.

 Compare Quillaic Acid with Oleanolic Acid, another acidic steroidal molecule.
-Quillaic Acid is named after a South American tree called Soap Tree (Quillaja saponaria it was first found in.
+Quillaic Acid is named after a South American tree called Soap Tree (Quillaja saponaria) in which it was first found.
 The majority of saponins in Soapwort have Quillaic Acid as the aglycone (steroidal base).
 Quillaic Acid saponins are generally utilised by the plant as defense cheicals against herbivores, but they are ineffective against those that have developed resistance to them, as some herbivores do.